tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 [Part 1](https://www.reddit.com/r/nosleep/comments/1kjsrlb/i_made_a_deal_with_the_vampires_that_live_near_my/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

-If you want to hear Violet’s side of the story, read the post linked above.

-If you want to hear mine, keep going…

-***

 Lauren here.
 Some people call me a bully.
 I prefer extra-cocky.

 It’s not that I’m cruel.
 I just don’t like people who are weaker than me.